 The COE survey produces estimates of mean and median weekly earnings per employee.
 Estimates of mean weekly earnings of employees are derived by dividing estimates of gross weekly earnings by estimates of the number of employees.
 Mean weekly earnings represent the average gross (before tax) earnings of employees.
 Median weekly earnings are defined as the earnings amount which divides the earnings distribution into two groups with equal numbers of employees, one half having weekly earnings below the median and the other half having weekly earnings above the median.

 Separate estimates are produced for earnings in main, second and all jobs held by employees; and earnings distributions.
 Estimates are produced for both main job and all jobs, classifiable by a range of socio-demographic and economic variables including age, birthplace, sex, relationship in household, state/territory of usual residence, industry, occupation, sector, full-time/part-time status and hours worked.
-For more detail on the content and methodology of the COE survey, see Chapter 21.1.
+For more detail on the content and methodology of the COE survey, see the section: Characteristics of Employment.

 Survey of Employment and Earnings and Survey of Major Labour Costs